John Pinkerton: Cartography

 Pinkerton was a celebrated master of the Edinburgh school of cartography which lasted from roughly 1800 to 1830.
 Pinkerton, along with John Thomson & Co. and John Cary, redefined cartography by exchanging the elaborate cartouches and fantastical beasts used in the 18th century for more accurate detail.
 Pinkerton's main work was the "Pinkerton's Modern Atlas" published from 1808 through 1815 with an American version by Dobson & Co. in 1818.
 Pinkerton maps are today greatly valued for their quality, size, colouration, and detail.

 Later life

+Some of Pinkerton's collection of books and maps was sold at auction in London, by Leigh & Sotheby, on 7 January 1813 (and 6 following days); a copy of the catalogue is held at Cambridge University Library (shelfmark Munby.c.159(1)).
 About 1818 he left London for Paris, where he made his headquarters until his death on 10 March 1826.
 He spent his later years impoverished.
 His remaining publications were the Recollections of Paris in the years 1802–5 (1806); a very useful General Collection of Voyages and Travels (1808–1814); a New Modern Atlas (1808–1819); and his Petralogy (1811).